Tasty treats from Tracey

 Food and nutrition is very much core to Educare’s values.
 One of our principles of healthy eating is variety - the wider the variety of food and drinks eaten, the better the balance of nutrients provided.
 We believe meals should be tasty, varied and nutritionally well balanced.
 We work closely with parents to make sure every child's individual needs are met.

-All meals are prepared daily on site by Tracy our nursery cook.
+All meals are prepared daily on site by Tracey our nursery cook.
 Menus are displayed daily on the notice board and on this web site.
-Children’s favorite recipes are available to parents to download or in Educare’s own Cook Book, which contains all Tracy’s yummy recipes.
+Children’s favorite recipes are available to parents to download or in Educare’s own Cook Book, which contains all Tracey’s yummy recipes.
 Take a look at our sample menus to see the variety of healthy meals your child will be eating.

 Healthy Nutritious Dishes

 Educare’s policy is to serve healthy and nutritious dishes and that’s what Tracey prepares five days a week.